 Around this period, particular statesmen were known for their penchants for fragrances.
 Napoleon Bonaparte had a standing order of 50 bottles of eau de cologne per month from Chardin, which he used after bathing.
-Some years later in 1850, Emperor Franz-Josef of Austria Hungary had an exclusive sandalwood fragrance made for him by the house of Creed.

 A golden age of scientific discovery brought about the dawn of synthetic aromatic compounds and new extraction techniques.

 For example, the very first fougère fragrance was created by Jean-François Houbigant in 1882.
 Named Fougère Royale, it was the first to feature coumarin by synthetically isolating the particles found in tonka beans.